Back To Articles

 3. Situational Loneliness

-Triggered by life events like moving or changing jobs.
+Triggered by life events such as moving or changing jobs.

 “Everyone I knew moved away for a new chapter.”

-These forms can overlap - and each one requires different approaches.
+These forms can overlap, and each one demands a different approach.

 Common Myths About Loneliness